justinjiajia/cloud_security/labs/lab_7.md

    - Choose *Next*

-   > Note: The entries displayed in the *Parameters* section and requiring your inputs were specified in the *Parameters* section of the YAML template file.
+   > Note: The entries displayed in the *Parameters* section and requiring your inputs were defined in the *Parameters* section of the YAML template file.

    **Step 3: Configure stack options**